speaking

 The ones that talk about root issues, duty of care, and human-centered leadership.
 The ones that name the realities of serving others that go beyond burnout, like moral injury, vicarious trauma, compassion fatigue, collective grief.

 I create space for those conversations through keynote talks, facilitated workshops, podcasts, and panel discussions.
-Not as an outside observer, but as someone who spent nearly two decades inside these systems — who knows what it feels like to believe in a mission and also to have that mission used against you — and who has spent the years since building language for what that experience leaves behind.
+Not as an outside observer, but as someone who spent nearly two decades inside these systems — who knows what it feels like to believe in a mission and also to have that mission fail you — and who has spent the years since building language for what that experience leaves behind.

 signature talks

-Signature talks range in duration from 20-90 minutes and are a great format for introducing a new subjects and ways of thinking to a large group.
+Signature talks range in duration from 20-90 minutes and are a great format for introducing new subjects and ways of thinking to a large group.

 All talks are interactive, practical, experiential, and thought-provoking.